 Create

+Originator:

+For members which are of type <group>, the Originator shall suffix the ‘/fopt’ to that ‘memberID‘ during group creation if the Originator wants to fan-out the group request to each member of that sub-<group>, else the Originator shall not suffix the ‘/fopt’ to that ‘memberID‘.

+Receiver:

 Primitive specific operation after Recv-C-6.4 "Check validity of resource representation for the given resource type" and before Recv-C-6.5 "Create/Update/Retrieve/Delete/Notify operation is performed".
 See clause 7.2.2.2.